-This is an open call of proposals, where all documents are submitted together (concept note and full application).
+This is an open call for proposals, where all documents are submitted together (concept note and full application).
 In the first instance, only the concept notes will be evaluated.
-Thereafter, for the lead applicants whose concept note will receive the minimum scores, the evaluation of the full application will be evaluated.
-After the evaluation of the full applications, an eligibility check will be performed on the basis of the supporting documents requested by the contracting authority and the signed 'declaration by the lead applicant' sent together with the full application.
+Thereafter, for the lead applicants who have been pre-selected, the full applications will be evaluated.
+After the evaluation of the full applications, an eligibility check will be performed for those which have been provisionally selected.
+Eligibility will be checked on the basis of the supporting documents requested by the contracting authority and the signed 'declaration by the lead applicant' sent together with the full application